PhilippeFouquet/zodiaclodge/site/content/post/university-of-sydney.md

 ## A little history

-The University of Sydney is one of the best universities in Australia, and is consistently ranked in the top 50 universities in the world.
-Start your journey here.
+The University of Sydney (USYD, or informally Sydney Uni) is an Australian public research university in Sydney, Australia.
+Founded in 1850, it is Australia's first university and is regarded as one of the world's leading universities.
+The university is known as one of Australia's six sandstone universities.
+Its campus, spreading across the inner-city suburbs of Camperdown and Darlington, is ranked in the top 10 of the world's most beautiful universities